ska-sa/katgpucbf/doc/fgpu.design.rst

 size :math:`m` followed by :math:`m` transforms of size :math:`n`.
 We'll refer to :math:`n` as the "unzipping factor".
 We will keep it small (typically not more than 4), as the implementation requires registers proportional to this factor.
-We are now going to go step-by-step and separate the input array :math:`x` into :math:`n` parts of size :math:`m` with each part operated on using a Fourier transform.
+We are now going to go step-by-step and separate the input array :math:`z` into :math:`n` parts of size :math:`m` with each part operated on using a Fourier transform.

 The aim is to compute :math:`Z_k` so putting it more formally we have